Solomon Kane (film): Plot

-The rebels explain Malachi's background as a former healer who made a bargain with the Devil.
-They reveal that he now lives in Kane's ancestral home, from which Kane had been expelled in his youth after defying his father.
-Kane leads them into the castle via an underground passage, and, as the resistance fights Malachi's minions, Kane heads for the dungeons and frees many of the captives.
-There he finds not Meredith but his father, who explains that the Masked Rider is Kane's older brother Marcus, whom Kane thought he had accidentally killed after his banishment.
+Malachi used to be a healer before making a bargain with the Devil.
+He now lives in Kane's ancestral home, from which Kane had been expelled in his youth after defying his father.
+Kane leads the rebels into the castle via an underground passage, and, as they fight Malachi's minions, Kane heads for the dungeons and frees many captives.
+There, he finds his father, who reveals the Masked Rider is Kane's older brother Marcus, whom Kane thought he had accidentally killed after his banishment.
 Instead, Marcus was rendered comatose, and when healers failed to revive him, his father turned to Malachi.
 Disfigured and turned to Malachi's will, Marcus became the Masked Rider.
-Solomon reluctantly kills his father at his request, then heads to the throne room to confront Malachi.
+Kane reluctantly kills his father at his request, then heads to the throne room to confront Malachi.
 Kane finds Meredith in a cage, and as she warns him of a trap, Marcus stabs him in the back.
 Kane tries to reason with Marcus, but they engage in a duel; Kane wins after setting Marcus on fire and decapitating him.
-Malachi uses Meredith's blood to release a monstrous demon sent to claim Kane's soul, but Kane shoots Malachi dead and sacrifices himself to close the portal.
-Both Malachi and the infernal creature are sucked back through the closing portal, leaving Solomon unconscious on the floor.
+Malachi uses Meredith's blood to release a demon sent to claim Kane's soul, but Kane kills Malachi and sacrifices himself to close the portal; both Malachi and the creature are sucked back through it, leaving Kane unconscious on the floor.
 He awakens and explains to Meredith that he has finally redeemed his soul.
 Kane buries his father and brother and reunites Meredith with her mother.
-In a final voice-over, he declares his new mission: to roam the Earth combating the forces of darkness.
+He assumes a new mission: to roam the Earth combating the forces of darkness.